GrayCodez/i-pro-file-review/README.md

-## i-pro-file repo
+# i-pro-file

-This is the repo containing important files about the iPF profile.
+This is the repo contains [iPF's](http://ipfsoftwares.com) company profile.

-The repo includes the following files:

-* `profile.pdf`: The `new ipf` profile document
-* `PROFILE.md`: The file containing all the text in the `new ipf` profile document.
-Please make all your changes in this file on your separate branch, commit and file a pull request.
+- To view the latest profile in plain text format, read [profile.md](profile.md)
+- To view the latest profile in PDF format, read [profile.pdf](profile.pdf)